OtavioLara/DataFlowManager/README.md

 * docker run -i -t -p 5432:5432 --restart=always --name teste -e POSTGRES_DB=equals -e POSTGRES_PASSWORD=equals2019 -d postgres

+### Maven

+* How this API is a maven project you must to solve the dependencies before.
+I recommend Intellij Idea to do it.

 ### DFM backend apllication

 * The DFM keeps watching its *receive* folder created at the root of the project.